 RVR is a critical component in determining what the ILS minimums will be for each landing Category.
-The lowest authorized ILS minimums, with all required ground and airborne systems components operative, are: (a) Category I Decision Height (DH) 200 feet and Runway Visual Range (RVR) 2,400 feet (with touchdown zone and centerline lighting, RVR 1,800 feet); (b) Category II DH 100 feet and RVR 1,200 feet; (c) Category IIIa No DH or DH below 100 feet and RVR not less than 700 feet; (d) Category IIIb No DH or DH below 50 feet and RVR less than 700 feet but not less than 150 feet; (e) Category IIIc No DH and no RVR limitation.
-Also, the RVR visibility readings assist Airport Traffic Control Tower (ATCT) controllers when issuing control instructions to avoid interfering operations within ILS critical areas at controlled airports.
+The RVR equipment are located next to a runway that provide air traffic controllers with a measurement of the visibility at key points along a runway (e.g., touchdown, midpoint, and rollout).
+The data is used to decide whether it is safe to take off or land during limited visibility conditions.
+During reduced visibility weather conditions, RVR system measurements are used by air traffic controllers to establish airport operating categories.
+The RVR reading is key to determining the category of precision approach capability required to conduct safe aircraft operations.
+These readings also assist Airport Traffic Control (ATC) when issuing control instructions to avoid interfering operations within ILS critical areas at controlled airports.
+The lowest authorized ILS minimums, with all required ground and airborne systems components operative, are: (a) Category I Decision Height (DH) 200 feet and RVR 2,400 feet (with touchdown zone and centerline lighting, RVR 1,800 feet); (b) Category II DH 100 feet and RVR 1,200 feet; (c) Category IIIa No DH or DH below 100 feet and RVR not less than 700 feet; (d) Category IIIb No DH or DH below 50 feet and RVR less than 700 feet but not less than 150 feet; (e) Category IIIc No DH and no RVR limitation.